SandroHub013/ALCHEMY/README.md

 ### 1️⃣ The Memory Problem

 A model like Mistral 7B requires ~28GB of VRAM in float32.
-My GPU has 16GB.
+My GPU (RTX 2070 Super) has only 8GB.
 How to solve this?

 **QLoRA** (Quantized Low-Rank Adaptation) combines two techniques: